The Bailiwick of Guernsey is committed to preventing the abuse of its financial services sector

 - Report on Observance of Standards and Codes-FATF Recommendations for Anti-Money Laundering and Combating the Financing of Terrorism

-Further information on FATF and its standards are available on its website.
+Further information on the FATF and its standards are available on its website.

-Should you have any questions in respect of the Bailiwick's anti-money laundering and countering the financing of terrorism regime, or the requirements of the Regulations and Handbooks, please contact the Financial Crime Supervision and Policy Division either by e-mail at [email protected] or via telephone on +44 1481 712706.
+Should you have any questions in respect of the Bailiwick's anti-money laundering and countering the financing of terrorism regime, or the requirements of Schedule 3 and the Handbook, please contact the Financial Crime Division either by e-mail at [email protected] or via telephone on +44 1481 712706.

-The Regulatory Divisions (Investment Supervision and Policy Division / Banking and Insurance Supervision and Policy Division / Fiduciary Supervision, Policy and Innovations Division) remain the primary point of contact in respect of all other regulatory matters.
+The Regulatory Divisions (Investment, Fiduciary and Pension Division & Banking and Insurance Division) remain the primary point of contact in respect of all other regulatory matters.